PySimpleGUI/DocsCleanup/Home tab/3_FOOTER.md

 Tkinter also wants to be the MAIN thread in your code.
 So, if you have to run multiple threads, make sure the GUI is the main thread.

 Other than that, feel free to use threads with PySimpleGUI on all of the ports.
-You'll find a good example for how to run "long running tasks" in your event loop by looking at the demo program: `Demo_Multithreaded_Long_Tasks.py`.
+You'll find a good example on how to run "long running tasks" in your event loop by looking at the demo program: `Demo_Multithreaded_Long_Tasks.py`.
 There are several examples of using threads with PySimpleGUI.

 Be sure and **delete** your windows after you close them if you are running with multiple threads.
 There is a chance another thread's garbage collect will attempt to delete the window when not in the mainthread which will cause tkinter to crash.